256dpi/max-go/README.md

 **Toolkit for building Max externals with Go.**

+_Unfortunately, since Go shared libraries include a global Go runtime, only on Go based external can be loaded into Max without risking crashes due to conflicts.
+Akin to Max's `mxj` external for loading Java classes, the proper way would be to create a `mxg` external which loads Go binaries using the plugin interface.
+However, plugins are not available for Windows yet.
+Therefore, this toolkit should only be used when only one Go based external is loaded._

 ## Installation

 First you need to ensure you have recent version of [Go](https://golang.org) installed.
 On macOS simply install it using [brew](https://brew.sh):